D4D4¶

 8002: 0000 movs r0, r0

 No!
 GNU ld (2.44) inserts zeroes to align files.
-It’s not nop
+It’s not nop,

 though it may as well be.
-ARMv7-M actually has a nop
+ARMv7-M actually has a nop instruction:

-depending on encoding.
+bf00 or f3af8000 depending on encoding.
 You can see it in

 main, inserted by the compiler between the end of the function and its